jmvanel/semantic_forms/scala/forms_play/README.md

 - 7. use HTTP HEAD to distinguish RDF content types and others, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
 - 7.1 have icons to distinguish content types, to display near hyperlinks for HTML, RDF, image, etc URL's
 - 8. datatype validation : integer, date, telephone, .. ( by JavaScript or Scala.JS ) - WIP - in issues
-- 9. creating or editing URI's : propose URI's in relation with rdfs:domain class value; by JavaScript; could use the timestamps to order the URI's
+- 9. creating or editing URI's : propose URI's in relation with rdfs:domain class value; by JavaScript; could use the timestamps to order the URI's - DONE
 - 10 simple vocab' to specify properties by class in form - DONE
 - 11 button to remove a triple; by JavaScript
 - 12 Integrate non-blocking: Future, Iteratee Enumerator -WIP